MikeTam1021/friendly-101/docs/django.rst

 .. figure:: img/django-it_worked.png
    :alt: Django "It worked!" page

-You can go back to Terminal and quit the local server by pressing ``Ctrl+C``.
-You can exit your virtual environment now.
+You can go back to Terminal and quit the local server by pressing ``CONTROL-C``.
+You can exit your virtual environment.

 .. code-block:: bash